frostcone/magmaguy.com/wiki/en/elitemobs/dungeons.md

 <details>
 <summary>[Level 55] [Instanced Sanctum] <a href="https://magmaguy.itch.io/elitemobs-thenetherbell">The Nether Bell</a> / <a href="https://www.patreon.com/magmaguy">patreon.com/magmaguy</a></summary>

 This dungeon is part of the Story Mode Dungeon series.
 Players can embark on quests that weave a continuous narrative through the dungeons, offering a cohesive and immersive storyline.
+Deep in the Nether, where no one should tread, lies a haunting scene of death and decay.
+Creatures from the void, unimaginable even in nightmares, prowl these forsaken lands.
+At the heart of this desolation stands a grotesque creation—born from the collapsing energies of the Nether over centuries—an abomination known as the Void Bell.
+Its incessant ringing and chimes weave a sinister promise into the minds of those who hear it, tempting them with unimaginable riches and powers.
+Its resonation echoes deep within, a haunting presence that refuses to be shaken.

 <pre>
 EliteMobs Info: